 The collection of data in the forestry sector requires time-intensive work in the forest.
 Data is error-prone because it is simply being noted or remembered.
-Also the processing of the information which must be forwarded to different stakeholders is complex.
+Also, the processing of the information which must be forwarded to different stakeholders is complex.

 A forester has many tasks but his main job is to maintain the ecological balance in the forest.
 He decides which trees will be harvested and where new trees will be planted.
-After the harvest the felled logs must also be checked, sorted and sold.
+After the harvest, the felled logs must also be checked, sorted, and sold.
 The jobs can be described as following:

 Status Analysis: Before a forester can mark trees for the harvest he looks on maps and orthophotos of the forestry area to get an idea about the tree population.
-He is even capabale to see pest infestations.
+He is even capable to see pest infestations.

-Marking: There are different kinds of trees: harvested trees, future trees which have potential and are meant to stay in the forest for later harvest, and habitat trees which offer housing to different forest species.
+Marking: There are different kinds of trees: harvested trees, future trees which have potential and are meant to stay in the forest for later harvest, and habitat trees which offer a home to different forest species.
 All of them need to be marked with spray paint so that the forest workers know if the tree can be taken down or is meant to remain in the forest.

 Work Order: Once all the trees are marked in the area the forester has to create a work order for the forest workers.
-He has to mention all danger zones and the allocation of the wood piles.
+He has to mention all danger zones and the allocation of the woodpiles.

-Check: After the forest workers have harvested the trees and sorted them on the wood piles the forester has to check if everything was done correctly or if, for example, other trees have been harmed.
+Check: After the forest workers have harvested the trees and sorted them on the woodpiles the forester has to check if everything was done correctly or if, for example, other trees have been harmed.

 Compiling a List: The forest workers have measured each log after it had been cut down.
 The forester's task is now to enter every log and its measurements into a device called PSION.
-The software will then compile a list with all the trees and send it to the forestry office.
+The software will then compile a list of all the trees and send it to the forestry office.